BigDataBiology/SemiBin/docs/index.md

 This mode can generate better contigs (especially from species that are at a low abundance in any individual sample) and use co-abundance information, but co-assembly can lead to intersample chimeric contigs and binning based on co-assembly does not retain sample specific variation.
-It is appropriate when the samples are very similar.
+It is appropriate when the samples are very similar (_e.g._, a time-series from the same habitat).

 ### Multi-sample binning